Learning outside of the classroom leads to industry connection

 The win-win for both parties was clear to Rouire.

 “This project has given me the opportunity to forge valuable relationships with members of the industry that wouldn’t arise in a classroom setting.
 I strongly believe the special project option has allowed me to gain real world experience in the agriculture industry,” said Rouire..

-One of Mikayla’s assignments included planning an information session that will take place Friday, March 16 from 11 am to 12:45 pm in the Agriculture Building Atrium (66 Dafoe Road, Winnipeg).
-Students and staff will have an opportunity to interact with MBFI representatives to learn more about initiatives, research, and technologies involved in the beef and forage industry and underway at the three farm sites of the MBFI.
+One of Mikayla’s assignments included planning an information session on campus on March 16.
+Students and staff had an opportunity to interact with MBFI representatives to learn more about initiatives, research, and technologies involved in the beef and forage industry and underway at the three farm sites of the MBFI.

 Mikayla noted that public engagement is a critical part of MBFI’s mandate.
 “I quickly learned that the success of this industry in our evolving society relies on having an educated consumer base.
 Knowledge exchange was at the heart of some of the assignments that I completed as part of this project.”

 The Agriculture Diploma Special Project is a three-credit hour course which allows a student to make practical application of scientific knowledge acquired to intensify the study of a topic of particular interest.
 Students must be active participants in developing the course and project requirements so that it can meet their individual learning objectives.